-Typically any reaction can be speeded with the inclusion of a catalyst.
-Similarly, an esterification requires a catalyst increase its rate of formation.
-It is observed that the carboxylic acid in the reaction acts as an autocatalyst expediting product formation.
+Typically the speed of any reaction can be increased with the inclusion of a catalyst.
+Similarly, in the esterification reaction the carboxylic acid in the product acts as an auto-catalyst and expedites product formation.

-Although the use of conc sulfuric acid (H2SO4) poses to be a health hazard, the amount of acid required is in minimal amounts.
+Although the use of conc sulfuric acid (H2SO4) poses to be a health hazard, the amount of acid required is minimal.
 Acid burns or splatters can be avoided with appropriate safety equipment and careful use.
-The process of esterification can be carried out modifying either the carboxylic acid or the alcohol.
+Esterification can be carried out by modifying either the carboxylic acid or the alcohol.
 The resulting esters can be liquids with fruity or non fruity odors or flavors.
-Synthetic esters made in our lab as part of the K-12 project included esters with both fruity and non-fruity aromatic notes.
+Synthetic esters made in our lab as part of the K-12 project include esters with both fruity and non-fruity aromatic notes.

 Methyl salicylate, commonly known as oil of wintergreen is an ester in which the carboxyl group of salicylic acid reacts with methyl alcohol.
 Oil of wintergreen is used both as a topical analgesic in rubs for sore muscles as well as a flavoring agent in throat lozenges.
 Methyl salicylate is also used to lower the freezing point of glacial acetic acid, thus making glacial acetic acid safe for transportation.

 The realm of organic chemistry makes the strawberry flavor easily accessible through the synthesis of ethylbutyrate an ester formed through a condensation reaction between ethyl alcohol and butyric acid.
-Primarily used in the spirit industry the strawberry flavors are the magic of ethyl butyrate.
+The spirit industry uses the strawberry flavors with the magic of ethyl butyrate.
 Organic esters are cheap to manufacture as well as serve the purpose in replicating both flavor and taste.

 When methyl butanoate is included in a formulation, you can whiff the fresh scent of apples in shampoos and drinks.
 This aromatic apple scented ester is formed when methyl alcohol is condensed with butyric acid.